elastic/logstash/qa/integration/README.md

 * start Logstash from a binary,
 * run configs using `-e`, and
-* use external services like Kafka, ES and S3.
+* use external services such as Kafka, Elasticsearch, and Beats.

 This framework is hybrid -- a combination of bash scripts (to mainly setup services), Ruby service files, and RSpec.
 All test assertions are done in RSpec.